Master the Second Conditional: Worksheets & Exercises

 14. If you asked nicely, N. she would visit her grandmother.

-15. If you were in my shoes, O. I would forgive you.
+15. If you were in my shoes, O. you would feel the same.

 Answer: